 A. CLASS PARTICIPATION: Active participation is expected in this online course.
-Participation includes two main areas: study materials (reading/media) and discussion boards (student interaction).
+Participation includes two main areas: Study Materials (reading/media) and discussion boards (student interaction).
 Class Participation contributes significantly to your final course grade.

 - 1. Study Materials: The completion of the course reading, audio/video review, online articles, etc. is an important part of your education.
-You should complete these study materials prior to working on your weekly graded assignment(s) and initial discussion board posting each week so you are able to incorporate new concepts from these materials into your work.
-While Moody does not require the reporting of your reading/media engagement, you are each expected to engage with the content as expressed in the Course Honor Code & Professional Conduct Statements listed below. - Discussion Boards: You must maintain a significant presence in the discussion board.
-Refer to the discussion board instructions listed in the course for more information on how your participation in the discussion board will be assessed.
+You should complete these Study Materials prior to working on your weekly graded assignment(s) and initial discussion board posting each week so you are able to incorporate new concepts from these materials into your work.
+While Moody does not require the reporting of your reading/media engagement, you are each expected to engage with the content as expressed in the Course Honor Code & Professional Conduct Statements listed below. - 2.
+Discussion Boards: Discussion boards are, by nature, the interaction between students and peers to be completed during the week for which they are assigned.
+When students do not participate in discussion boards they essentially rob not only themselves but their peers of the learning opportunity.
+This is a disservice to everyone.
+No credit will be granted for late discussion board posting unless otherwise approved by the instructor.